 Specific to purchasing, avoid darker color devices (such as space gray), as they absorb sunlight more readily.
 Every little bit of heat mitigation helps!

 The Crystal Sky is purpose-built for use with DJI drones and the Cendence controller and provides solid performance for solo flight.
 Agencies will need to keep in mind that it's an aging device built on a custom version of Android that is not up to date (and therefore carries potential data security risks, among other concerns).
-DroneSense will support the Crystal Sky, but performance might not be optimal in many real-world scenarios due to the limitations of the hardware and the version of Android running on the device.
+DroneSense supports the Crystal Sky, but performance can be less than optimal in many real-world scenarios due to the limitations of the hardware and the version of Android running on the device.
 Therefore, if you intend to invest in the Crystal Sky, you should also strongly consider adding other tablet devices to your fleet to ensure you will have optimal coverage.

-The currently available Android tablets, such as the Samsung Galaxy Tab series of devices, are designed primarily for the consumer market which generally means that most lack the computing power sufficient for the rigors of UAS operations, and therefore are not recommended.
+Most currently available Android tablets are designed primarily for the consumer market which generally means that the less expensive or older devices will likely lack the computing power sufficient for the rigors of UAS operations, and therefore caution is recommended before investing in those devices.
+In generally, opt for newer Android devices that are designed for rugged use or for more robust media capabilities.

 For Android, we are reluctant to recommend new purchases of the Crystal Sky tablet unless DJI revises the hardware and software.
-Similarly, Android tablets like the Samsung Galaxy Tab S3 are also underpowered for use with DroneSense and are therefore not recommended.
+Similarly, Android tablets and phones are often underpowered for use with DroneSense, and therefore we recommend careful consideration and testing before investing in them for your fleet.
 The DJI Smart Controller is currently the best option for agencies that need Android and are willing to wait for complete DroneSense support.